-Ever since we announced that we’re expecting a baby, I’ve repeatedly told friends how pleased I am that my plan worked.
-I hoped for a June baby and as luck would have it our due date is the 17th.
-I thought a midsummer baby would be perfect because my other children are off of school by then and my fitness classes slow down at that time of the year.
-I’d spend the summer recovering and relaxing with my family and return to work part-time in the autumn.
-Foolproof, right?
-Of all people, I should know better.
-Life has taught me again and again to expect the unexpected.
+When my doctor confirmed June 17th as my due date I was happy.
+I thought a midsummer baby would be perfect because my other children are off of school by then.
+Also my fitness classes slow down at that time of the year.
+I envisioned a summer recovering and relaxing with my family.
+I hoped to return to work part-time in the autumn.
+Everything seemed fairly straightforward.

-All of them were natural births lasting between 3-5 hours from start to finish.
-The last two babies were born at home, one in a birthing pool.
+All three were natural births lasting between 3-5 hours from start to finish.
+The last two babies were born at home, one was a gentle water birth.
 My children entered the world in the soft light of dawn, to the sound of birdsong outside.
 I was overwhelmed by a profound sense of peace and joy cradling my newborns in the comfort of our home.
 I felt empowered as a mother and experienced deep gratitude for the gift of life.

 The homebirth process and requirements have changed in recent years.
-Although we applied, we weren’t approved for a homebirth this time.
+Although I applied, I wasn’t approved for a homebirth this time.
 Initially I was disappointed, but I also recognised that we could have a positive hospital birth.
-Obviously we want the safest option for this particular pregnancy.
+Obviously my partner and I want the safest option for this particular pregnancy.

 During week 30 I started to feel off.
 Although many of my complaints were typical of the third trimester, I began to feel anxious that something was amiss.
 I was consumed by physical discomfort and mental worry.
-I started nesting and felt panicked because we didn’t have enough baby stuff yet.
+I started nesting and felt panicked because I wasn’t ready yet.
 I kept saying that I thought the baby might come early, which was completely irrational.

 I wasn’t surprised when my GP finally examined me and discovered I had symptoms of preeclampsia.
 I’d googled as much as I needed to know and she confirmed what I’d already suspected.
 It is important for pregnant women to be informed about this potentially life threatening condition and listen to their instincts.
 My doctor handed me a referral to the emergency room on Good Friday and warned that I might have to stay for the weekend.
 I quickly packed and made arrangements for my kids and pets.
 A friend drove me 90 km to the hospital.
 That’s when it really became surreal.

-My mom and oldest son will soon board flights from America to Ireland.
+My adoptive mom and oldest son will soon board flights from America to Ireland.
 Knowing that help is on the way has put my mind at ease.
-Family and friends have also offered us huge support.
+Friends and Christy’s family have also offered us huge support.
 Whatever happens we’ll pull through this together.